FadyMohareb/dupless/README.md

 If your genome is heterozygous, you should obtain two peaks (see graph below):
 ![alt text](https://github.com/FadyMohareb/dupless/blob/master/figures/Histogram_coverage.png "Histogram of coverage")

 The second peak corresponds to the coverage on the homozygous regions, and the value on the x-axis for the maximum of this peak corresponds to the homozygous coverage.
-DupLess also generates a histogram of the coverage.
+One of the first step of DupLess is plotting the coverage histogram with a red bar representing the expected coverage to help you deciding if you chose the right value for this parameter (see figure above).

 ### How to choose the right value for the window length ("-w/--window_size" option):